Plan your Trip

 Be prepared to answer questions about what you will do and how long you are going to study in Canada.
 An interpreter may be available if you do not understand the questions; however, service is typically available in English and French.

-During peak periods, expect to spend a few hours at the border.
-During this time you may be unable to use your telephone or leave the immigration and customs area.
+During peak periods, you can expect to spend a few hours at the airport, during which time you may be unable to leave the immigration and customs area.
+You may bring some food and eat while you wait (please check what food you can bring here).
+There are vending machines (accepting Canadian coins only), washrooms and some seating in the waiting area.

 When your study permit is issued to you, double check that the information on your permit to ensure that it is correct.
 Make sure your name, expiry dates and other information are correct on the study permit issued to you by the border officer.
 Check that your study permit has the condition" may accept employment" or "may work in Canada" as this is required to apply for a Social Insurance Number (SIN) and to be able to work.

-Visit the Canada Border Service Agency's website for travel tips and customs regulations (see below).
-Plan your journey to SFU by visiting Arriving in Vancouver and Transportation.
+Plan your journey by visiting Arriving in Vancouver and Transportation.

 Declaring your personal items to Canada Customs